 Not just your favorite shoes, it works well on other materials such as wood, leather, plastic and rubber.
 Shoe goo is probably more flexible adhesive that i have used before.
 It can also be used on skateboards!

 Quickly apply shoe glue on your damaged shoes to extend its usability.
-This my best glue for shoes because it works on everything I have used so far and I wouldn’t have to glue it again for a long while.
+This is one of the best glue because it works on everything I have used so far and I wouldn’t have to glue it again for a long while.

 How to Apply Shoe Goo: